marek-chadim/Markups-and-Public-Procurement/README.md

 # Markups and Public Procurement
-Bachelor Thesis and a Working Paper
+Bachelor Thesis and currently a Working Paper